machingclee/machingclee.github.io/static/media/376-useQuery-and-thunkactions.d2ec2b04.md

 The mix of `zustand` and `react-query` is a typical solution to handling both states separately, instead of storing everything into a single store.

-But what if I want data from the UI (coming from the server) **_without_** making that API call again?
-We either set a incredibly large `staleTime` or store that data back into `zustand`.

-Worse still there can be multiple places to perform data-postprocessing.
-They can come form `queryFn` in `react-query`, or come from custom methods in `create` factory of `zustand`.

-However, back to redux:

-- Every data post-processing happens in `fulfilled` handler of each thunk actions.
-- We can add middleware to `pending` and `fulfill` actions for different purposes (the most easy yet common case would be adding a fullscreen loading spinner).

-The use of `redux-toolkit` forcefully brought us to a unique architecture with less freedom and also decoupled the side-effect by registering those state changes to desired actions.

 ##### Objective of this article

-For me storing everything in redux and accessing cached/unstaled (without extra api call) data are all what I need.
+For me storing everything in redux and accessing cached/unstaled data are all what I need.
 In this article we discuss how to:

 > **_Sync_** the cache from `react-query` back to redux store.